EiseiKashi/canvate/README.md

 - **Animate images inside the canvas**  using JQuery, Greensock or your custom code to animate your sprite sheet and images.
 - **Masking:** is and easy task with Canvate.
 Images,other canvas and sprite sheet can be mnasked.
 - **Nesting images** to create complex object and animate and manipulate all as one.
+- **Text wrap:** Canvate lets wrap the text inside the canvas.
+- **Pivot, point of rotation and transformation:** with Canvate, easly set the images' pivot inside the canvas to make transformation like rotation and resize arround a point.